Technology isn’t uncommon in asphalt plants, but it’s not being used to its full potential.

 Most asphalt plants in Australia and New Zealand have some form of computer component that controls the asphalt mix designs – we’ll call this your “cake mix” – and controls how much of each material goes in to make the perfect asphalt recipe.
 (How good this automation is varies hugely; but it’s safe to assume that there would be some sort of automation involved.)

-In this article we explain why wastage and mix inconsistencies occur and share two ways to solve it, and ensure quality control and cost reduction (one that involves automation, and one that doesn’t).
+In this article we explain why wastage and mix inconsistencies occur and share two ways to solve it (one that involves automation, and one that doesn’t).

 How An Asphalt Plant Works

 To create asphalt, you put different-sized materials – anything from 40mm stone to a very find dust

 or sand – and combine them with liquid bitumen within a drum.